chiquitinxx/grooscript/README.md

 Build
 ---
 Using gradle wrapper, version 2.2.1.
 Only GPars 1.2 and Groovy dependencies in the project, Gradle as build system.
-Also you need JDK 1.7+.
+You need JDK 1.7 to build and test the project.
+In JDK 8, nashorn engine fails evaluating some tests converted code.

 First time, you have to install Node.js stuff, maybe you have to run as administrator, do it with: